Musical Magic: Benefits of Music in the Classroom and 5 Strategies for Incorporating Music

 Here are some more specific ways to use music in the classroom:

 As a music teacher, one of my favorite strategies is to use storybooks to make a literature connection.
 This can be done with beloved early childhood books like “Brown Bear, Brown Bear, What Do You See,” “Chicka Chicka Boom Boom,” and others.
-Seasoned music educators like Tracy King and Aileen Miracle are my go-to resource when it comes to planning a music-anchored literature lesson — they will work perfectly in any elementary classroom!
+Seasoned music educators like Tracy King and Aileen Miracle are my go-to resources when it comes to planning a music-anchored literature lesson — they will work perfectly in any elementary classroom!

 You can listen to not only music, but also audiobooks!